 Electric hot water units operate using your regular electricity supply and are generally more expensive to run than Natural Gas units

-These systems work by heating the electrical element within the hot water storage tank.
+These hot water systems work by heating the electrical element within the hot water storage tank.
 Although a little less energy efficient, electric hot water is often necessary as many buildings do not have gas connections.
 Electric hot water systems also tend to be the more affordable option when installing a replacement electric system.

-Running costs can be reduced on larger capacity units if connected to an Off Peak J Tariff power meter or when connected to a solar boosted system.
+Running costs can be reduced on larger capacity units if connected to an Off-Peak J Tariff power meter or when connected to a solar-boosted system.
 Unless solar boosted, electric units generally emit more greenhouse gas emissions compared to other units.

 We can help with repairs, replacements or new installations for all your electric hot water needs in Adelaide and are here to answer any questions you may have.